FedericoGarciaGarcia/VirtualGens/README.md

 ## Installation

-1. Download the *VirtualGens* folder and copy it into a Unity project folder.
+1. Download the *VirtualGens* folder and copy it to a Unity project folder.
 2. Add the prefab *VirtualGens* to a scene.
-3. Build the Unity project for Windows 32-bit; the DLL was compiled in a 32-bit system.
-Mac and Linux are not supported.
+3. Build the Unity project for Windows 32-bit; Mac and Linux are not supported.
 4. Place a Sega Genesis ROM in the build folder, where the executable is.
 The ROM file should be named *rom.bin*.

 ## Use